Sofia-Bourdon/Botanica-Essentials/README.md

 - On the top left side of the navbar a link to the newsletter is displayed where they will be redirected to the footer where the newsletter form is located.

-- On the top right side of the navbar a utility section is located where the user can find symbolic icons (e.g. A bag for shopping bag) containing useful links.
+- On the top right side of the navbar a utility section is located where the user can find symbolic icons (e.g. a bag for shopping bag) containing useful links.

-**Product Sorting and Filtering:**
+**Product Sorting and Filtering**

 - Users can sort and filter products to access specific categories and further refine results based on predetermined criteria.